-[Easy for anyone] Lowering the hurdles for personal development [Personal development engineer]
+[Easy for everyone] Lowering the barriers to personal development [Individual Development Engineer]

 table of contents